alanensastegui/subsights-marketing-site/lib/blog/content/how-to-write-prompts-that-actually-work.md

 Done right, the AI becomes part of your voice, your brand, your way of guiding visitors toward something better.

 Here at [Subsights AI](https://www.subsights.com), we take these lessons and put them into practice.
-We design and manage AI chatbots for websites that build trust, reflect your brand, and guide visitors with care.
-If you’re looking for a chatbot, our team of prompt wizards would be glad to craft a solution that feels exceptional from the very first interaction.
+You don’t need to spend late nights wrestling with prompts or learning to be a prompt engineer, that’s our job.
+We design and manage AI agents for websites that build trust, reflect your brand, and guide visitors with care.
+If you’d rather skip the trial-and-error and have an agent that works from day one, our team of prompt wizards can craft it for you.